scottbrandonmurphy/openmusictheory.github.io/interval(Class).md

 ## Summary

 Using various combinations of pitch interval, pitch-class interval, ordered, and unordered, we arrive at four different conceptions of interval.
-To wrap your mind around each of these and begin to understand their various analytical uses, think of them on a sliding scale of most concrete—the ordered pitch interval—to most abstract—the unordered pitch-class interval.
+To wrap your mind around each of these and begin to understand their various analytical uses, think of them on a sliding scale of most concrete — the ordered pitch interval — to most abstract — the unordered pitch-class interval.